Checkride Prep Guide

 Your Ground School and Your CFI

-Commercially produced ground schools represent the combined effort of numerous instructors, and are designed to package up difficult material in an easy-to-understand format.
-Take advantage of this and revisit your ground school material to help reinforce ACS Tasks and Elements you’re having a tough time with.
+Commercially produced online ground schools represent the combined effort of numerous instructors, and are designed to package up difficult material in an easy-to-understand format.
+Online ground schools provide the prerequisite aeronautical knowledge you’ll need to pass your written; and (most of) the knowledge that is covered in the checkride.
+Take advantage of this and revisit your ground school material to help reinforce your knowledge of ACS Tasks and Elements you’re having a tough time with.
+Some ground schools, such as Sporty’s, include checkride prep modules.
+If your ground school includes this, give it a try and see if it is helpful for your studies.

 Your CFI should be a resource for you during your preparation.
 They’re a familiar, trusted voice and they know how you learn best.
 They are also uniquely positioned to offer you in-person training.
 Sometimes, all it takes to grasp a topic is to connect it to a concrete, real-world example.
 Struggling with maintenance requirements?
 Ask your CFI to sit down with you and your airplane’s logbooks and go through the required inspections, maintenance entries, AD lists, etc.